symmetriccurve/portfolio-2.0/src/blog/posts/5- why-css-is-hard.md

 So I set back my self a little bit and asked me what is stopping to learn CSS which has simple elegant user friendly syntax.
 Hmmmm. . . .
 I am applying a random solution to a problem with out completely understanding the problem.( The bad part is that my problem have more possible solutions than any other).
 Now analyzing the problem i found a deep rooted cause.
  I always underestimated this beautiful language thinking it is all about margins and paddings and with few trial and errors, I should be able to get it.
+I was wrong in every possible dimension in the universe.

-It time to invest more time in to my CSS skills.
+It's high time to invest more time in to my CSS skills.

 [Why is CSS so frustrating?](https://qr.ae/TWkARz)